k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ### Step 3 - Create Load and Delete Flows

 In this step you will run the generic **createFlowsFromTemplates.flow** from the Shared Objects Broadway folder to create the delete and load flows under the LU.
+The flow gets the following input parameters:

+-  **LU name**
+- **Target Interface**
+- **Target Schema**
+- **Override Existing Flows**: when set to **true**, the flow deletes and recreates existing load and delete flow.
+When set to **false** the flow skips existing load and delete flows and only create new flows if needed.
+The **default** value is **false**.

-The flow gets the **LU name**, **Target Interface**, and **Target Schema** as input parameters and executes the following inner flows.
-Please note that the LU source table names must be identical to the table names in the target environment to generate the load and delete flows with the correct table names.
+The **createFlowsFromTemplates.flow** executes the following inner flows to generate the load and delete flows.
+Note that the LU source table names must be identical to the table names in the target environment to generate the load and delete flows with the correct table names:

 **1. Create a LOAD flow per table**